Sonata system

 The Sonata board is a prototype board and is under active development.
 This documentation is in the process of being updated.
 Some parts of the documentation may be out of date or otherwise confusing because of this.
 This getting started material and the documentation in the sonata-software repository provides the best material for new users to focus on.

-To get started with your Sonata board, there are three steps you'll need to do.
-First, head to the Sonata System Release Page where you'll find the latest releases.
+To get started with your Sonata board, there are three levels of hardware/software designs you'll need to be able to load onto the board.

 1. Program the RP2040 With the latest firmware to get any bug fixes by entering bootloader mode & dragging the rpi_rp2_v0.XX.uf2.